 Cast: Josephine Langford, Hero Fiennes Tiffin, Selma Blair, Inanna Sarkis, Shane Paul, McGhie, Pia Mia, Khadijha Red Thunder, Dylan Arnold, Samuel Larsen, Jennifer Beals, Peter Gallagher

-The movie is based on the novel by Anna Todd, Perfect for a teenage-y guilty pleasure.
+The movie is based on the novel by Anna Todd a rom com, Perfect for a teenage-y guilty pleasure.
 A young woman, Tessa Young, who is a straight-A student and checks all the boxes for a great daughter and girlfriend, enters college and meets the brooding, rebellious Hardin Scott.
 Sparks fly, and Tessa is forced to on a self-discovery and what she wants from life.
-Cliched romance and soapy story, perfect for a night with your girlfriends.
+Sweeping romance and soapy story, perfect for a night with your girlfriends.

 2. All The Bright Places